SEDS/OASIS/README.md

 is a R&D framework for exploring and understanding the challenges associated with instrumenting software systems in real-time.

-Technologies & Frameworks
+Frameworks & Technologies
 -------------------------

-The following technologies and architectures are contained within the OASIS project:
+The following frameworks and technologies and architectures are implemented in the OASIS project:

 * Pin ++